adelanv/LLMA4SE-2025-Workshop3/README.md

 ____________________________________________________________________
 ### How to run?
-We present two options to run the experiments below, using cloud resources and hosted database instance or running locally using Docker containers (for local models, Ollama configuration is provided).
-For simplicity, this workshop walkthorough will be run on the cloud.
+We present two options to run the experiments, using cloud resources and a fully hosted database instance or by running locally using Docker container.

-#### Alternative 1: Run on cloud - **Followed in this workshop!**
+#### Alternative 1: Run on cloud

 **Required**: Google account, Neo4J Aura account